 - Find new ways to improve customer relationships

 - Or anticipating issues in advance and so reducing complaints as a result

 If you fail to monitor the information you have within a CRM, you are wasting a key opportunity to inform and influence the decisions of your management team.
 It is important to use the data to monitor performance and then to use these insights to design new processes that improve your ability to meet your priorities as a business.

 We’ve covered creating a plan, setting priorities and monitoring your performance.
 In part 2 we’ll be looking at integrating your CRM with other systems, ensuring that key personnel can access the system and ensuring the success of your CRM project as a result.

-Nadia is our CRM Contract Recruitment specialist at Talent Locker and predominantly works with Dynamics CRM companies as a result.
-If you’re looking to hire CRM contractors either inside or outside of IR35 then contact Nadia to get the ball rolling
+If you're looking to hire CRM contractors either inside or outside of IR35 then contact Nadia to get the ball rolling